The Best Memory Foam Mattresses for Australian Sleepers

 How to choose a memory foam mattress

 When choosing a mattress, it’s good to be armed with plenty of helpful information.
-Here’s what to look for in a memory foam mattress:
+Here are 7 questions to ask before buying a memory foam mattress.

 There isn’t just one type of memory foam – you can choose from multiple types: traditional, AirCool and gel.
 Traditional foam supports the body, minimising pressure points and increasing circulation for a sound night’s sleep.
 If you get hot when you sleep, AirCool foam can help reduce heat retention, keeping you cool.
 Gel foam is denser, offering more support and reducing discomfort.